-It’s true, especially in recent years, that New Yorkers have benefited from green spaces which have transpired in the middle of our urban landscape.
-Gardens, renovated parks, roof-tops, the hi-line, and of course Central Park, have all provided a peaceful and bucolic retreat from our usual foot-frenzied sidewalk scene.
+It’s true, especially in recent years, that New Yorkers have benefited from the green spaces of our urban landscape.
+Gardens, renovated parks, roof-tops, the High Line, Central Park, have all provided a peaceful and bucolic retreat from our usual foot-frenzied sidewalk scene.

-Otherwise, consider venturing to new lands-like the Twin Cities of St. Paul and Minneapolis, Minnesota.
-Granted, you can’t exactly take public transportation there but a short 2.5 hour flight from any NYC airport will put you in the middle of a relaxed scene that combines the best of both city and country atmospheres.
+Otherwise, consider venturing to new lands-like St. Paul and Minneapolis, Minnesota.
+Granted, you can’t exactly take public transportation there but a short 2.5-hour flight from any NYC airport will put you in the middle of a relaxed scene that combines the best of both city and country atmospheres.
 Best of all, taxis are abundant and a reliable light rail system travels from the airport to the Mall of America as well as the downtown areas of Minneapolis and St. Paul.

 After indulging on smoky bacon w/ dried cherries (served with a side shot of bourbon), meaty crab cakes, and perfectly seasoned wings, I balanced it out with an ancient grains salad.
 (It’s my non-scientific theory that all prior calories in a meal are negated by finishing on a healthy note! ).
-Proprietor Randy Stanley, a veteran of the Minneapolis dining scene, excels at making guests feel perfectly at home and treating them to fine quality ingredients and service.
-6Smith may not be in the center of all the action, but its well worth considering for the destination alone.
+Proprietor Randy Stanley, a veteran of the Minneapolis hospitality scene, excels at making guests feel perfectly at home by treating them to quality ingredients and service.
+6Smith may not be in the center of all the action, but it’s well worth considering for destination dining.

 FOSHAY TOWER http://www.starwoodhotels.com

-Fine dining awaits on the ground floor at Manny’s, an old school steak and seafood joint with a stellar reputation, classic ambience, and a sarcastic, but welcoming wait staff.
+Fine dining awaits on the ground floor at Manny’s, an old school steak and seafood joint with a stellar reputation, classic ambiance, and a sarcastic, but welcoming wait staff.

 RADISSON BLU DOWNTOWN https://www.radissonblu.com